Official state symbol Nevada State Flag Adopted 1929 Standardized 1991

 Nevada State Flag

 A gold scroll wraps around the sagebrush sprays.
 The words Battle Born appear on the scroll.
 The word Nevada curves across the top in gold capital letters.
-Government buildings and schools across Nevada fly this flag.
+Government offices, schools, and public sites in Nevada display this flag, while formal wording is covered on the Nevada state motto page.

 The flag represents Nevada's admission to statehood during the Civil War.
 Battle Born refers to Nevada becoming a state in 1864 while the war raged.
 The phrase became Nevada's unofficial motto.

 The silver star symbolizes Nevada's mining industry.
 Silver mining drove Nevada's economy and settlement.
-The sagebrush represents Nevada's official state flower adopted in 1959.
+The sagebrush represents Nevada's official state flower adopted in 1959; compare with the Nevada state flower page.

 Cobalt blue stands for Nevada's clear skies.
 Gold represents the state's natural wealth.
-Silver acknowledges the metal that built Nevada's fortune.
+Silver acknowledges the metal that built Nevada's fortune and aligns with Nevada's official state colors.

 Nevada introduced its current flag in 1929.
 The legislature replaced an earlier design that had been in use since 1915.
 Governor Fred Balzar signed the new flag law.
 Louis Shellback III designed the winning submission after a state design competition.